react-backoffice/backoffice/README.md

 * `toolbarContent: node`, Content that should be shown in the toolbar, if a line is selected
 * `onUpdateSelection: function`, is called if a selection of a line is changed
 * `isIntegrated?: bool`, show Listing on Paper or integrated, default: false

-### AddButton

-Button in the bottom right, that let's you link to a new page

-* `onClick: function`, handle click on Add Button

 ### NoMatch